 - Heat Protection: Always use a heat protectant when styling to prevent damage, which can make thin hair appear even thinner.

-- Dry Shampoo is Your Friend: It not only absorbs oil but also adds incredible texture and lift to roots, extending your style and boosting volume.
+- Dry Shampoo is Your Friend: It absorbs oil.
+It also adds incredible texture and lift to roots.
+This extends your style and boosts volume.

 - Regular Trims: Keep those ends healthy!
 Regular trims (every 6-8 weeks) prevent split ends from traveling up the hair shaft and making your hair look stringy.